Software apps and online services

 I found the 3D model for the pan/tilt bracket mount (where the camera is mounted) online and sent it to Shapeways for printing, they sent it via mail 3 days later.
 Their website is super easy to use, basically you just have to create an account, upload your 3D model(s), pick a material (I picked the cheapest possible, PLA) and order it.

 To control Sentinel wirelessly, I'm using the 8Bitdo NES 30 Pro controller connected via bluetooth.
 Again, I got inspiration and borrowed from Antonio's Robocar project, he is using a controller from 8Bitdo as well, but I've taken it to the next level adding support for ALL the buttons and joysticks on the NES 30 Pro!.
 More detail on the setup and customization of the controller will follow and of course, I will put the code on Github so you can use the NES 30 Pro controller on your projects as well. ;)

 On 8Bitdo's support page, you will find the latest controller firmware updates and an Android APK you'll need to map your controller buttons.

-I'm using Firebase real time database to send commands to the RPi3 from a companion Android app.
+I'm using Firebase real time database to send commands to the Cloud from a the companion Android app.
 Sentinel has listeners that trigger when the command records on Firebase database change and executes the commands right away.

 Google Cloud Vision